-The standard often refers to making choices depending on what "generates the greatest net benefit for the community."
+The Australian Animal Welfare Standards and Guidelines for Poultry often refers to making choices depending on what "generates the greatest net benefit for the community."
 The standard appears to ignore the fact that often people include animals as part of their community.
 This is most apparent for pets, who are often treated as part of the family.

 We propose that farmed animals, including farmed poultry, also be included in the definition of 'community'.
 They are clearly sentient beings who value their own life and have an interest in continuing their existence and avoiding suffering.
-Including these animals as part of the community would mean that, when making decisions based on "the greatest net benefit for the community", the effect the options have of them would be included in the decision.
-Options which include their breeding and slaughtering are clearly not of benefit to them.
+Including these animals as part of the community would mean that, when making decisions based on "the greatest net benefit for the community", the effect on them would be included in the decision.
+Practices which include their breeding, use and slaughtering are clearly not of benefit to them.